Creating a Penetration Testing Plan: What You Need to Know Before Starting

 What is penetration testing?

 Penetration testing, or pen testing, is a cybersecurity measure during which an organization has someone simulate a cyberattack on its computer system to identify vulnerable areas.
 Once the weaknesses are known, the organization can then provide mitigation strategies to keep its systems safe.
+Cybersecurity is an important aspect of various organizations and industries, from government to health care, finance, and more, as cybercriminals attempt to access data, systems, and devices.
+The threat of these attacks is increasingly common, causing massive financial strain on organizations that fall victim to cybercrime.

 Performing penetration tests is important because they provide more context than a vulnerability scan.
 Penetration tests allow you to learn a system's weaknesses, similar to how a vulnerability scan does, while also showing you how an attacker may exploit these weaknesses so you can establish a better defense plan.

+What is a penetration testing plan?
 Five stages of penetration testing

 Penetration testing is a five-step process that covers reconnaissance, scanning, vulnerability assessment, exploiting, and reporting.
 During each step, you perform specific tasks that help you identify potential risks so you can formulate a plan to address them.